rreece/markdown-memo/README.md

 -   ~~Find and replace such that LaTeX figures use pdf figures while html uses raster png/jpg.~~
 -   ~~Optionally make a TOC automatically in the html.~~
 -   ~~Make links to previous and next sections (if they exist) in the navigation box in the html.~~
--   Update documentation including describing special files.
+-   Finish the documentation in the `markdown-memo` example document.
 -   Get tables to be normal `\begin{table}[bph]` instead of the `longtable` environment.

 See the version history: [VERSIONS](VERSIONS)